thippeswammy/Puzzle-game/README.md

 # Installation:

-To run the game locally, follow these steps: create new project in NetBeans or your preferred Java IDE. download the file and put in scr folder then.
+To run the game locally, follow these steps:

+create new project in NetBeans or your preferred Java IDE.

+download the "NumberPuzzleGame.java" and put in scr folder then.

 Build and run the project.